 These cloth diapers offer a two-part system, giving you scope to adapt to whatever products work best for you.
 The diaper consists of a waterproof and washable outer layer that’s designed to channel liquids away from your child’s skin.
-Inside, you pop in a reusable insert to help soak it all up.
+Pop in a reusable insert to help soak it all up.

-For the insert, they offer several options.
-The diaper offers a tri-layer microfiber material as standard, yet alternatives include those made of 100 percent bamboo charcoal.
-Using all-natural materials should be kinder to the skin, which is perfect for tots who are ultra delicate.
+For the insert, Alvababy offers several options.
+The standard diaper includes a tri-layer microfiber material, yet alternatives include those made of 100% bamboo charcoal.
+Using all-natural materials should be kinder to the skin, which is perfect for tots who have ultra-sensitive skin.

 Best Disposable Diapers for Sensitive Skin

-These diapers are extra soft and absorbent, while also being made specifically for babies with sensitive skin.
-The diapers have a back sheet designed with breathable technology to allow for greater airflow — keeping baby’s bottom dry and reducing the chances of diaper rash.
+Bambo diapers are extra soft and absorbent and are made specifically for babies with sensitive skin.
+They have a back layer that feels like fabric and is breathable to allow for greater airflow.
+This layer keeps your baby’s bottom dry and reduces the chances of diaper rash.

 If irritants are a problem for your little one, these diapers may appeal to you — they’re free from allergens and perfumes.
-They’re also suitable for kiddies weighing from four to 66 pounds, meaning they can follow your child from birth to potty training.
+They’re also suitable for kiddies weighing 4 to 66 pounds, meaning they can follow your child from birth to potty training.

-What stands out for me is that they have the Nordic Swan eco-label.
+What makes Bambo diapers stand out is that they have the Nordic Swan ecolabel.
 This means they’ve been produced using sustainable methods — that’s less impact on the environment and great for moms keen on saving the planet.